 - Send VCU Official Copies of all college work, and your GRE or MAT score reports.

-- For Secondary Track Candidates: Apply for the Master of Teaching (M.T.) degree in the School of Education specifying your particular content area (elementary education or your content area –math, biology, etc.).
+- For Elementary and Secondary Track Candidates: Apply for the Master of Teaching (M.T.) degree in the School of Education specifying your particular content area (elementary education or your content area –math, biology, etc.).

-- All top candidates will be invited to a two-day selection event held at VCU
+- All top candidates will be invited to a one day selection.

 - Your on-site interview will include these elements:

-- Teaching a 5-minute prepared mini-lesson to a class of Richmond Public School (RPS) students
+- Teaching a 5-minute prepared mini-lesson before students

 - Providing a writing sample